Analytical Methods

 Topic Modeling

-Topic modeling was conducted using MALLET (Machine Learning for Language Toolkit), which implements Latent Dirichlet Allocation (LDA) with efficient Gibbs sampling.
-Two parallel model runs were performed: one on a deduplicated corpus of original articles (1,100 documents) and one on the full corpus including reprints (1,525 documents).
+Topic modeling was conducted using MALLET, the Machine Learning for Language Toolkit, which implements Latent Dirichlet Allocation with efficient Gibbs sampling.
+Two parallel model runs were performed: a deduplicated MALLET corpus of 1,100 documents and a full corpus of 1,525 documents including reprints.
 Comparing results across both corpora reveals how the reprinting network amplified certain discourse patterns.

 Corpus preparation